Être aux oiseaux

-This is the movement that I wanted to keep at the heart of this 18th edition of FIAMS.
-Floating on cloud nine isn’t about escaping reality.
-It’s about giving yourself another point of view: of art, free thought, a perspective that elevates us to between lucidity and poetry.
+It is this movement that I wanted to keep at the heart of this 18th edition of FIAMS.
+To be like birds is not to flee reality; it is to offer ourselves another perspective.
+One of art, of free thought, of a viewpoint that lifts us up, balancing lucidity and poetry.

-At a time of rising tensions, when social, climate and political crises are challenging our ways of life, these shows take us back to what unites us.
-They take a sensitive approach to our weaknesses, while rekindling our ability to think and act differently.
-They resonate with today’s realities and open up perspectives on what might lie ahead.
+At a time when tensions are rising, when social, climate, and political crises challenge our ways of living, these performances bring us back to what connects us.
+They address, with sensitivity, what makes us vulnerable while reigniting our capacity to think and act differently.
+They resonate with our current realities and open perspectives on what may come.

-FIAMS celebrates its 35th anniversary this year.
-Thirty-five years anchored in Saguenay, and just as many openings to the world.
-For the six days of this 18th biennial, Saguenay once again becomes a living stage for puppetry arts from here and around the world: giant, miniature, exploded, digital and daring.
-Over 200 performances, some 30 shows, exhibitions, a festive cabaret to bring us together every evening, a professional program full of encounters, and an open-air site with an array of free activities, all in a venue designed to encourage unexpected meetings and the delight of being together.
+This year, FIAMS celebrates its 35th anniversary.
+Thirty-five years rooted in Saguenay, and just as many years of openness to the world.
+For this 18th biennial, for six days, Saguenay will once again transform into a vibrant stage for puppetry from here and abroad: giant, miniature, bold, digital, and eclectic.
+Over 200 performances, around thirty shows, exhibitions, a festive cabaret to gather us each evening, a professional program rich in encounters, and an outdoor site filled with free activities designed to foster unexpected meetings and the joy of being together.

-The 2025 program ranges from cabinets of curiosities and street theatre to contemporary forms and documentary and experimental approaches.
-It gives voice to the disturbing, the surprising and the amazing.
+The 2025 program navigates through curiosity cabinets, street theatre, contemporary forms, and documentary or experimental approaches.
+It gives voice to what disturbs, surprises, and inspires wonder.

-On behalf of the entire team, I’d like to welcome artists, companies, programmers and journalists from all over the world.
-Welcome, too, to festival-goers from near and far, who have come to experience this 18th biennial with us.
-The Saguenay community, which has embraced puppetry arts for over three decades, plays a leading role.
-And to the elected officials of the Ville de Saguenay, thank you for continuing to make puppetry arts a part of our regional identity.
+On behalf of the entire team, I warmly welcome the artists, companies, presenters, and journalists who have come from near and far.
+Welcome also to festival-goers from here and abroad who have come to experience this 18th biennial with us.
+The people of Saguenay, who have embraced puppetry for over three decades, remain at its heart.
+And to the elected officials of the City of Saguenay, thank you for continuing to make puppetry part of our regional identity.

-In this anniversary year, I would like to gratefully acknowledge the work of the artistic directors who preceded me and who shaped FIAMS with passion and vision: Dominique Violette, Marthe Adam, Louise Lapointe, Pier Dufour, Éric Chalifour and Benoît Lagrandeur.
+In this anniversary year, I wish to express my deep gratitude to the artistic directors who preceded me and who shaped FIAMS with passion and vision: Dominique Violette, Marthe Adam, Louise Lapointe, Pier Dufour, Éric Chalifour, Benoît Lagrandeur.

-So this year, let’s find one another.
-In theatres, streets, shops… Let’s celebrate the vitality of puppetry arts.
-And if sometimes, like birds, we feel the urge to dream higher, it’s time to look up, together.
+So this year, let’s meet again.
+In theatres, in the streets, in local shops… Let’s celebrate together the vitality of puppetry arts.
+And if, at times, we feel the urge to dream higher, like birds, it is a sign that it is time to look up, together.

 Dany Lefrançois